 La Llorona is the mournful spirit of a woman so haunted by the deaths of her children that she now roams around bodies of water, haunting the living, specifically by kidnapping children!
 When she takes Beto, it’s up to his little sister Kika to rescue him.
 Fortunately, she has some help... a whimsical hot air balloon full of colorful characters who want to help Beto (and the other missing children) and set La Llorona to rest.

-Stream La Leyanda de la Llorona, rated G*, on Amazon Prime
+Stream La Leyenda de la Llorona, rated G*, on Roku, Pantaya, and Apple TV.

 *While this is rated G, parents should be warned that the story itself is quite spooky and may be too much for young viewers.